Music on Demand (Streaming & Download)

 To enable a smooth distribution, you must register all of your works with us.
 Therefore, please register your works with their release at the latest.
 Why is this so important?
 Because big streaming and download providers report to GEMA on a monthly basis and GEMA can only invoice your work uses if they are registered in our works database.

 To register your work, simply use our Online Portal.
 Once there, please submit the performers and International Standard Recording Code (ISRC).
 Your record label or your online music distributor can provide you with the code.
 This is the only way we can easily allocate your work to the music uses.

-In our online categories music on demand, we pay out twice a year, on 1 April and 1 October.
+In the categories Music on demand we make distributions twice annually, on 1 April and